gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 ## "Simple" Is at Odds With Open-Source Business Models

-In the process of open-source is trying to indirectly monetize, it is pushing the edges of what is possible.
+In the process of open-source trying to indirectly monetize, it is pushing the edges of what is possible.
 To be able to differentiate on features (open-core), or to support you in the complex, open-source companies must educate about problems that the paid version solves.
 It should be a good thing, right?

 Probably.
 In the Kubernetes ecosystem though, all too many discussions are about the complex.
 There is less incentive to talk about the simple.

-We want you stay simple.
+We want you to stay simple.
 We want you solve simple for you.

 And not showing you the ever more complex possibilities the ecosystem has to offer, or looking for the next frontier.